TeamBeano/adjust-android-sdk/doc/english/web_views.md

 This can be combined with callback parameters of course.

 When you set a currency token, adjust will automatically convert the incoming revenues into a reporting revenue of your choice.
-Read more about [currency conversion here.][currency-conversion]
+Read more about [currency conversion here][currency-conversion].

 You can read more about revenue and event tracking in the [event tracking guide][event-tracking-guide].

-#### <a id="callback-parameters">Callback parameters
+### <a id="callback-parameters">Callback parameters

 You can register a callback URL for your events in your [dashboard].
 We will send a GET request to that URL whenever the event gets tracked.
 You can add callback parameters to that event by calling `addCallbackParameter` on the event before tracking it.
 We will then append these parameters to your callback URL.

 For example, suppose you have registered the URL `http://www.adjust.com/callback` then track an event like this: